Earl Warweg

 Earl Oscar Warweg (January 11, 1892 – December 7, 1979) was an American football player and architect.

-Prior to the formation of the National Football League (originally known as the American Professional Football Association), Warweg played semi-pro football for five years in Indianapolis, Indiana.
+Prior to the formation of the National Football League (NFL) (originally known as the American Professional Football Association), Warweg played semi-pro football for five years in Indianapolis, Indiana.
 He also competed as a featherweight wrestler at 125 pounds and taught wrestling in Indianapolis.

 In August 1921, he signed a contract to play in the APFA for the Evansville Crimson Giants.
 He appeared in one game for the Crimson Giants during their 1921 season.